 9:40

-Navigating the Future: How to tell the difference between an emergency and a crisis, and why it matters
+Navigating the future: How to tell the difference between an emergency and a crisis, and why it matters

 • Identify early signals of an emerging crisis vs. a contained emergency